 VITAL offers a safe, respectful learning environment for adults who want to improve their reading, writing, math, or English language skills.
 Adults of all ages, nationalities, and economic and social backgrounds are welcome at VITAL.

-- One-on-One Adult Literacy tutoring to improve reading, writing, comprehension, and basic math skills
+One-on-One Adult Learning Reading, writing, comprehension, and basic math skills

 “I’ve never read a book before.
 Now I’ve read 3!” –A VITAL learner

-Some adult learners are experiencing English for the first time.
-Others have beginning reading, writing, speaking and listening skills, but struggle to communicate in everyday life.
-Tutors individualize lesson plans to help learners take more active roles in their community.
-This may include the ability to make appointments, get a job, help children with their homework, or other goals.
+Whether experiencing English for the first time or having studied English previously, ENL learners may struggle to communicate in everyday life.
+ENL tutors individualize lesson plans to help learners take more active roles in the community, including U.S. Citizenship test preparation—learn how to make appointments, get a job, help children with homework, and other goals.

 “The tutoring helped me pass my citizenship test.
 She explained everything to me with lots of examples.
 It made sense.
 She is so friendly and she encourages me.” –A VITAL Learner

-Successful students are motivated to learn and have decided for themselves to participate in the VITAL program.
-Effective tutoring cannot be mandated by a third party.
+Successful students are motivated to learn, and have decided for themselves to participate in the VITAL program.
+Try these ideas for talking with a friend or client about reading.

 VITAL may not always be equipped, nor obligated, to serve all learner applicants.
 Indiana University students are not eligible for one-on-one tutoring.
 Information about more educational and literacy organizations.